Greg Sarris: Ancestry

-Marilee Montgomery and Stop the Casino 101 Coalition dispute Sarris's claim to have Pomo and Miwok blood.
-Sarris was at the forefront of the controversial Graton Resort and Casino project which was strongly opposed by Stop the Casino 101 Coalition.

 Activism

 In the early 1990s, Sarris worked to have the Coast Miwok and Pomo Native Americans gain recognition as a tribe.
 He co-authored the Graton Rancheria Restoration Act, 25 U.S.C. §1300n (Act) with California Indian Legal Services.
 President Clinton signed the Act into law on December 27, 2000, officially granting the tribe status as a federally recognized tribe.
 The Act mandated that the Secretary of the Interior take land in the tribe's aboriginal territory of Marin or Sonoma Counties into trust as the Tribe's reservation.